 Together, Syntax and Q Software offer unrivaled experience of these issues.
 We have jointly implemented secure JD Edwards E1 environments for many years and can lead you through this wilderness to a controlled and efficient solution.

-This webinar is aimed to managers responsible for JD Edwards E1 security and will cover the fundamental building blocks of ERP security and progress through to best practices, strategy and simplification as we cover the following topics:
+This on-demand webinar is aimed at managers responsible for JD Edwards E1 security and will cover the fundamental building blocks of ERP security and progress through to best practices, strategy and simplification as we cover the following topics:

 - ERP Security Challenges and Considerations